VeinDevTtv/flex/README.md

 3. Export both the `data` and `execute` function
 4. Run `npm run deploy` to register the new command

-## Contributing
+## 🤝 Contributing

 Feel free to fork this project and submit pull requests with new features or improvements!
+Some ideas for expansion:
+- Add music playback features
+- Create moderation commands
+- Implement a leveling system
+- Add game integrations

-## License
+## 📝 License

 MIT License